 International Training Course

-During their studies, all PGE students are required to spend at least one semester abroad in partner universities around the world, with the possibility for some students to spend two semesters, which in some cases makes it possible for them to complete these studies with a double degree.
+During their studies, all PGE students are required to spend at least one semester abroad with the universities RBS partnered with around the world, with the possibility for some students to spend two semesters, which in some cases makes it possible for them to complete these studies with a double degree.

 Experimentation and professional orientation

-At the Rabat Business School, microenterprises enable students who have joined the program from the first year to get involved in the operational management of a microenterprise and to lead projects throughout the academic year.
+Within their first year at RBS, students who have joined the program get involved within the microbusiness such dealing with its operational management and leading projects throughout the academic year.

-Internships in companies (minimum 26 weeks spread over 3 years)
+Internships in companies (minimum 26 weeks within 3 years)

-- 1st year PGE internship: at the end of the first year of study, this internship aims to introduce the student to the company, to enable him/her to validate his/her choice of a sector of activity as part of the construction of his/her professional project and to introduce him/her to "customer" relations and commercial negotiation, fundamental elements in the functioning and management of a company.
+- 1st year PGE internship: at the end of the first year of study, this internship aims to introduce the student to the company, to enable him/her to validate his/her choice of a sector of activity as part of the construction of his/her professional project and to introduce him/her to "customer" relations and commercial negotiation which are fundamental elements in the functioning and management of a company.

 - 3rd year PGE internship: at the end of the third year, this "Function" internship allows the student to develop his/her thesis project, the Graduating Project, in line with her/his professional objectives.